notpoiu/RBXL-HTML-Parser/README.md

 ### Other
 - `.index` sequence number of elements in order of appearance; root index is `0`
 - `:text()` the complete element text, starting with `"<tagname"` and ending with `"/>"` or `"</tagname>"`
+- `:links()` an array with all the links in the document.
+Links are not guaranteed to be fully qualified URLs (use `:absolutelinks()`).
+- `:absolutelinks(page_url, [http_only])` an array with all fully qualified links in the document. page_url should be the URL to the loaded document, used for links beginning with "/"
 - `.level` how deep the element is in the tree; root level is `0`
 - `.root` the root element of the tree; `root.root` is `root`
 - `.deepernodes` a [Set][1] containing all elements in the tree beneath this element, including this element's `.nodes`; `{}` if none